learn-co-students/jupyter-notebook-introduction-data-science-intro-000/README.md

 * Make sure we are not in insert mode, but in escape mode
     * *Remember we can tell we are in insert mode when we have a green border around our cell.*
-    * To get out of insert mode and into escape mode, press the escape key.
+    * To get out of insert mode and into escape mode, press shift + enter.
+Another option is to press the escape key.
     * You will no longer see a cell bordered in green.
-* Then press the letter `b`
+* Then press the letter `b` to create a new cell.

 #### Deleting cells

 To delete a cell we once again should be in escape mode, and then press the `x` key.

 Of course, we'll want a way to undo our deletion.
-You can press d to undo deletion of a cell.
+From escape mode, you can press `z` to undo deletion of a cell.
 Note that this is different from `cmd + z`.
-Pressing `cmd + z` undoes our changes inside of a cell, but pressing `d` from escape mode is to undo changing a cell in it's entirety.
+Pressing `cmd + z` while in insert mode undoes any changes inside of a cell while, whether these changes be deletions or text insertions.
+Pressing `z` from escape mode undoes the deletion a cell.

+Go to escape mode and press `x`.
+This cell disappears!

+Then bring it back with `z`.

 ### Types of Cells